Working with Templates

 To add an image inline with text, press the "Insert image" button; the following options are available:

-Following are the results of the image inline insertion:
+The results of the image inline insertion are as follows:

 Sending a Template On-air